Skip to main content

 Creating a mobile survey and navigating to the Look and feel

-3. Edit the question text to request an email address or phone number to send an invite for feedback once they’ve completed their visit.
+3. Edit the question text to request either an email address or phone number that you can send an invite for feedback once they’ve completed their visit.
 We recommend only choosing email or phone number.

 Example: For email, you can use, “Tell us what you think.
 Share your email to give feedback after your visit.”
 For SMS, you can use, “Share your phone number to receive an SMS feedback questionnaire after your visit.”